SaveFlow Lite Docs

 SaveFlowEntityCollectionSource - domain boundaries through

-SaveFlowScope - slot metadata, active slots, save cards, autosave, and checkpoint examples
+SaveFlowScope - player slots with multiple records, slot metadata, active slots, save cards, autosave, and checkpoint examples

 - editor diagnostics, scene validator feedback, and setup health checks